elastic/elasticsearch-net/docs/contents/elasticsearch-net/handling-responses.md

 ### Success
 The call succeeded and was succesful (200 range).
-Note that even if you get a 200 back from `Elasticsearch`, in many cases it's still recommended to check the actual response making sure it succeeded on enough shards.
+Note that even if you get a 200 back from Elasticsearch, in many cases it's still recommended to check the actual response making sure it succeeded on enough shards.

 ### Error